rms1000watt/RuPaul/Readme.md

-## RuPaul Golang Code Generator
+## RuPaul: The Golang Code Generator

-RuPaul Golang Code Generator is the fiercest Golang starter kit you've encountered!
+RuPaul: The Golang Code Generator is the fiercest Golang starter kit you've encountered!

 **WIP**